(after 5 p.m. and weekends)

 Going forward, Labor Writes will contain the work of both Local 3 and Local 1.

-NOTE: You will need Adobe Acrobat Reader to read the publications.
-If Acrobat Reader is not installed on your computer, you can download it for free from: get.adobe.com/reader.
+Note: You will need Adobe Reader to read the publications in PDF format and can download it for free from Adobe.